dliang2/API/Project/README.md

-### Darren Liang API Project
+### 'Darren Liang API Project'

+Create the SQL database via the script
+Open the solution in Visual Studio
 In appsettings.json, add the corresponding Username and Password to access the SQL database.
+Run the server